tpgmartin/machine-learning-nanodegree/capstone/report.md

 any preprocessing
 * Combination of KNN and SVM classifiers, the benchmark study trained the SVM directly on the MNIST set
-* Different parameters used in final classifier, related to previous two points
+* Different parameters used in final classifier, potentially related to previous two points

 More detailed comparision with the benchmark follows by comparing the error per digit.
 This gives some indication of how the two classifiers differ and